mason-1009/sophist-hugo/README.md

 - No CSS frameworks (Tailwind, Bootstrap, etc.)
 - Purely text-based
 - Very fast to build and cheap to serve
+- Ships with assets included (no references to CDNs)

 ## Installation